DrNoLife/Tevuna-Reddit/README.md

 ```

 This streamlined script encapsulates the necessary commands to safely terminate the program, offering a hassle-free shutdown experience.

+## Future Features

+These are some of the enhancements I'm considering to improve the user experience and efficiency of the application.

+* **Caching via Local Storage**: Store user data for 24 hours to minimize API calls.
+* **Force-Refresh Button**: Manually update stored user data.
+* **Instant Display**: Show local storage data on page load for a quicker user experience.
+* **Incremental Data Display**: Show data as it arrives from each API, with a loading bar for pending information.

+### Big But Not Planned Changes

+While these changes could significantly alter the project, they are not currently on the roadmap.
+They would offer more customization and ease of use, especially for hosted versions.

+* **Database Support**: Option to use a database for more robust data management.
+* **Custom API Keys**: Allow users to input their own Reddit and OpenAI API keys.
+* **OpenAI Optional**: Make OpenAI feature optional if only a Reddit API key is supplied.
+* **Database Caching**: Introduce server-side caching when a database is used.

+*Note:* These changes would enable users to benefit from a hosted solution while still using their own API keys.

 ## Contributing
 Feel free to open issues or pull requests to contribute to this project.